ideo/c-delta-challenge/README.md

 ## A Quick Walkthrough

 Our demo app is a (very!) pared down version of our [Creative Difference](http://creativedifference.ideo.com) product, which helps organizations assess the different qualities that help make companies innovative.
-We achieve this by surveying hundreds (or thousands) of employees across the organization and scoring their responses based on a rubric.
+We achieve this by surveying hundreds (or thousands) of employees across the organization and scoring their survey responses based on a rubric.

 Based on the survey responses, the company gets a score for each Creative Quality which we help them measure and take action to improve.